NavyaG-lab/Tech-writer/itaipu/log_cache_update.md

 $ sed -i 's/nu-spark-metapod-ephemeral-1-raw/nu-spark-datomic-logs\/cache/g' $NU_HOME/itaipu/common-etl/src/main/resources/log_cache_map.json
 ```

+and also make sure all the T values are numbers not strings.

  - build and push an image of `itaipu` using these changes to quay.io

  - do a log validation run using the quay.io image, a fresh metapod tx you invent by hand (to get around a limitation setting it dynamically via airflow), and the log-validation dag via the nucli command: